benjamingwynn/mc-servermagic/README.md

 }
 ```

+Since 0.2's release, you can also do `rollback <number> <minutes/hours/days>` to rollback the server.
+The `rollback` command is controlled under `servers/<server>/backup/world-restore` with `start`, `stop` and `time` - which do the same as backups objects.

 ## Advanced

-### Listeners (0.2-pre2 and up)
+### Listeners (0.2 release and up)

 Listeners are objects that listen to the servers chat log, and execute code when the listener is called.
-There is a hard-coded listener called `AboutListener` to deminstrate the concept. `AboutListener` will listen for `!about` and display version information about ServerMagic when a player says `!about` in chat.
+There is a hard-coded listener called `AboutListener` to demonstrate the concept. `AboutListener` will listen for `!about` and display version information about ServerMagic when a player says `!about` in chat.

 You can add your own listeners for each server in your config.json file using the listeners array: